 This thread of work on national and institutional imaginaries is distinguished by its foregrounding of issues of governance, and, to some extent, policy.
 Methodologically, much of the research in this mode has been realized through textual analysis (of various sorts) and there has often been an historical and comparative (Jasanoff 2015a; 2015b) dimension to these investigations.
 Once again, we have identified a reformist agenda emerging here: particularly with Jasanoff and Kim’s recommendations for more attention to state policies on technoscience and national comparisons in STS research.
 Some researchers (Smith 2009) and, most notably Jasanoff and Kim (2015a) themselves, have subsequently extended their focus to include the study of other institutions and publics in explorations of technoscientific imaginaries.
 In addition, through ethnographic research and deconstructive methods, Prasad (2014) has raised critical questions about the reproduction of binaries and the neglect of hierarchies in the study of technoscience practices.

-Bodies, Identities and Differences
+Bodies, Subjectivity and Differences

 Since the close of the twentieth century, some feminist STS scholars have worked intensely with the notion of imaginaries in relation to the life sciences, influenced particularly by the work of Michele Le Doueff (Verran 1998; Waldby 2000; Squier 2004).
 However, it is important to situate the deployment of the concept within a wider feminist STS context.
 This brings us back again to Haraway a crucial figure beckoning her readers to decipher the imaginative dimensions of technoscience.
 Perhaps more than any other researcher, she has dispersed the STS gaze, demonstrating the need to investigate the makings and re-makings of science and technology in a range of diverse sites, drawing attention to locations that would previously have been regarded as ephemera in relation to modern science (e.g. cinema, advertising, etc.).